jimSampica/jimSampica/README.md

 Currently working on whatever comes to mind.

-Find out where else I am at [jimsampica.dev](https://www.jimsampica.dev)
+Find out where else I'm at [jimsampica.dev](https://www.jimsampica.dev)

 <!--
 **jamesSampica/jamesSampica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.